suahmed3/capstone/README.md

 I will validate these hypotheses by analysing the data, creating visualisations, and checking if correlations exist, where relevant.

 ## Project Plan
-* Outline the high-level steps taken for the analysis.

 These are the steps to be taken for this analysis:
 * Import both datasets